-Wintery Skin: Dogs
+Wintery Skin Problems in Dogs

 Dogs owners usually associate itchy dogs with the spring and summer, but skin problems can occur all year round, and some are actually more common in winter.